 The pagoda is situated on the side of Thanlwin River, it is recommended to go in the afternoon to watch the Hpar Pu Mountain and beautiful Than Lwin River.
 If the time permits you can take a boat across the river and take 10 minute walk to Hpar Pu Mountain, from the top of the mountain you can see the panoramic view of Hpa an and Zwekabin Mountain.

 Bayin Nyi Cave

 Bayint Nyi Cave, the cave is closed to Thaton, a beautiful natural cave on the mountain with views of paddy fields, another steep rock with a monastery at the base of the mountains.
 There is a natural hot water spring where locals come to worship and pray for prosperity and good health.
 In addition to viewing the many Buddha statues, you will also see many beautiful stalagmites and stalactites which have formed naturally over the centuries.

 Kayin New Year Day is a national public holiday in Golden Land Myanmar.
-It is held on the first day of the moon month of Pyatho.
+It is held on the first day of the moon month of Pyatho usually around Christmas.
 Kayin ethnic are the second largest ethnic minority in Myanmar and live throughout much of lower Myanmar.
 Other ceremonies to present the Kayin cultural heritage are held all over Myanmar, especially in Hpa An which is the capital of Kayin State.
 Kayin National dancing like the Kayin Done Dance or the Kayin Bamboo Dance is an ethnic trademark.
 Kayin national flag is hoisted at dawn and steam sticky rice is served for all people who join the ceremony.
 During the festival, all the Kayin ethnic people wear their national costumes of woven tunics over longyi and go around the cities to visit relatives and friends.